Hybrid Camera Pose Estimation with Online Partitioning for SLAM: The Hybrid Formulation

 We are now ready to generalize Eq.~\ref{eq:twoobj} into the global optimization with all of the blocks where the local optimizations have been finished with the updated relative motion parameters.
 To find the set of aligned rotations $\mathcal{R}_{m_b}$ for $m_b$ blocks, where $\mathcal{R}_{m_b}=\{R_{jj'}|1\leq j\neq j' \leq m_b\}$, we minimize the global rotation estimation error by solving

-We argue that $d_{\angle}\big(\widetilde{R_{jj'}^i},R_{jj'}\big) \in [0,\pi ], \forall i,j,j'$ to guarantee the global convergence and follow the algorithm in \cite{manton2004globally} for the optimization.
+We argue that $d_{\angle}\big(\widetilde{R}_{jj'}^i,R_{jj'}\big) \in [0,\pi ], \forall i,j,j'$ to guarantee the global convergence and follow the algorithm in \cite{manton2004globally} for the optimization.
 In practice, the global alignment runs in parallel with the local optimization once a block is ready and Eq.~\ref{eq:globalraobj} is iteratively optimized only with the latest rotation parameters of the common cameras.

 Compared with conventional global BA based on point-camera correspondences, our algorithm can achieve a much lower computational complexity and almost constant run-time with increasing number of image frames.
 For on-line systems where input image frames are sequentially processed, the inter-block global co-visibility stays on a stable level.
 Fig.~\ref{fig:totalerr} shows that the total re-projection error increases in a much lower rate compared to incremental and keyframe-based hierarchical BA.
 In Fig.~\ref{fig:gbatime} it can be observed that our global alignment is constantly 60-150x faster than that of conventional global BA based on point-camera correspondences.
-Moreover, according to the detection of the camera-block overlapping views based on global co-visibility, our algorithm can skip explicit loop closings to further accelerate the global alignment.